GoPlausible/.github/profile/README.md

           "returns": {
             "type": "string"
           },
-          "desc": "Sets up the Plausible main contract, sets and logs the version and returns" },
+          "desc": "Sets up the PLAUSIBLE main contract, sets and logs the version and returns" },
       {
           "name": "item_create",